Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 We have identified that you are using standard disks with your premium-capable Virtual Machines and we recommend you consider upgrading the standard disks to premium disks.
 For any Single Instance Virtual Machine using premium storage for all Operating System Disks and Data Disks, we guarantee you will have Virtual Machine Connectivity of at least 99.9%.
 Consider these factors when making your upgrade decision.
 The first is that upgrading requires a VM reboot and this process takes 3-5 minutes to complete.
 The second is if the VMs in the list are mission-critical production VMs, evaluate the improved availability against the cost of premium disks.

 Premium SSD disks offer high-performance, low-latency disk support for I/O-intensive applications and production workloads.
 Standard SSD Disks are a cost effective storage option optimized for workloads that need consistent performance at lower IOPS levels.
 Use Standard HDD disks for Dev/Test scenarios and less critical workloads at lowest cost.

+Standard SSDs are acceptable for some Production workloads as well.
+Please refer to the reference link for more information.

 #### Resources